Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Memes denote territory (just like project names).
 Parallels can be seen in the propaganda used to indoctrinate masses into upholding the idea of national boraders.
 This is a form of `noetic territorialisation`, leading to real territorialisation.
 	- The illusion of real territories are necessary however, for how else do you bridge with the present tense and interface with the masses undecerningly beg to be hypnotised? [[The Society of the Spectacle]]
 	- Assuming "I meme, therefore I am" what is the significance of its message?
 Is it genuinly bringing joy to the world?
 Is it positive sum?
 Intention matters deeply.
-	- In the digital landscape, algorythm denotes replication affordances (aka audience).
-Once an audience has been reached, this audience then starts to articulate their cultural boundaries (in multiple dimensions) through image.
+	- Once an audience has been reached, this audience then starts to articulate their cultural boundaries (in multiple dimensions) through image.
+	- In the digital landscape, algorythm and network structure denotes replication affordances (aka audience).
 	- It might be said that memes are a form of diagrammatic reasoning.
 General memes have greater `extensionality` while specific memes have greater `intensionality`.
 The breath and depth of the audience.
 	- One might write a taxonomy of meme types.
 Essence and intention probably matter more, escaping definition.